Edmonds Wrongful Death Lawyer

 The answer to this question depends on the facts surrounding the death.
 It’s likely that the Department of Labor will compensate the family for the death of their loved one.
 However, it also depends on whether a third party was responsible for the accident that caused the death.
 For example, if someone who routinely drives to places or appointments on behalf of their employer is killed in a traffic accident because of the negligence of another driver, the family may likely have the legal right to file a wrongful death claim against the driver.

 Families Have Three Years After the Date of Death to File Their Claim?

 In Washington, there is a statute of limitation for filing a wrongful death claim.
 This means that the family of the deceased only has a certain amount of time to file their claim.
 That time limit is three years from the date of death.
 If the claim is not filed within that time period, it is almost certain that the court will refuse to accept the case.
 Remember, though, the deadline is three years after the date of death, not three years after the injury occurred.

-If your family is suffering because of a wrongful death, call us to schedule your free consultation.
+If your family is suffering because of a wrongful death, call us now at (206) 838-2500 for a free consultation to have the facts of your case reviewed by an expert attorney.
 We may be able to help you get compensation for:

 - Medical bills